 Foreign exchange gains and losses that relate to borrowings are presented in the income statement within "finance cost".
-All other foreign exchange gains and losses impacting profit or loss are presented in the income statement within "other gains and losses".
+All other foreign exchange gains and losses impacting profit or loss are presented in the income statement within "other (losses)/gains - net".